epsilon537/boxlambda/docs/build_sys_sw_build_struct.md

 ## The Software CMakeLists

 The build system consists of a tree of `CMakeLists.txt` files.
 The top-level `CMakeLists.txt` adds the `gw/` and `sw/` subdirectories.
-The `CMakeLists.txt` files in the `sw/` directory adds the `components/` and `projects/` subdirectories, etc., down to the individual SW component and project directories.
+The `CMakeLists.txt` file in the `sw/` directory adds the `components/` and `projects/` subdirectories, etc., down to the individual SW component and project directories.

 ### A Software Component CMakeList

-The Software Compoonent CMakeList is straightforward: You give the library a name, specify its sources, include paths, and C/CPPFLAGS:
+The Software Component CMakeList is straightforward: You give the library a name, specify its sources, include paths, and C/CPPFLAGS:

 ```
 add_library(gpio)